UWARG/docs/docs/zeropilot/how_to_update_schematics.md

 ### Congratulations!
 You just made a new component!

 Next, how to add the schematic to ZeroPilot.sch.
+(Work in progress)